 Crowhurst’s capitalisation of the word ‘misfit’ shows that he strongly identified with the romantic idea of the outsider—the person who, through no fault of their own, never quite fits into accepted society.
 The sense of being a misfit is a clear marker of unconscious shame.
 They have their own compass that leads them outside the safety flags of mainstream society.
 This can result in the creative brilliance epitomised by Amy Winehouse but it can—often simultaneously—lead to the grotesque Neverland that Michael Jackson haunted in his final years.

-The real shame about Donald Crowhurst is that during the Golden Globe race he demonstrated that he was a highly capable long distance sailor.
+The real shame about Donald Crowhurst is that he proved that he was a highly capable long distance sailor.
 Experts assessed his faked navigation log as a brilliant, nearly flawless, piece of mathematics.
 Yet Crowhurst’s own self-image meant that he saw only shameful failure.